Apple’s fiscal 2Q revenue, profit sag amid iPhone slump

-SAN FRANCISCO — Apple’s sales are still shrinking amid weakening iPhone demand, despite the company’s effort to emphasize services designed to bring in a steady flow of money from the 1.4 billion of its devices still in use.
+SAN FRANCISCO — Weak iPhone demand is still causing Apple’s overall sales to shrink, despite the company’s effort to emphasize services designed to bring in a steady flow of money from its 1.4 billion devices still in use.

 Revenue for the January-March quarter fell 5% from the same time in 2017 to $58 billion, the company said in its earnings report Tuesday.
 That downturn followed a 5% drop in the previous quarter.

-Apple still posted a profit of $11.6 billion during its latest quarter, though that was down 16% compared to last year.
-That translated into $2.46 per share, down 10% from last year, but above the $2.36 per share forecast among analysts surveyed by FactSet.
+Apple still earned a profit of $11.6 billion during its latest quarter, though that was down 16% compared to last year.

-The Cupertino, California, company also announced a 5% increase in its quarterly dividend to 77 cents per share.
+The company also announced a 5% increase in its quarterly dividend to 77 cents per share.

-That news, coupled with results that weren’t quite as bad as analysts had feared, seemed to please investors.

-Apple’s stock gained more than 5% to $211.50 in after-hours trading, following a company forecast that signaled the revenue slump may be ending in the current April-June quarter.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.